-Brinell test methods are defined in the following standards: ASTM E10 and ISO 6506.
+Brinell hardness testing methods are defined in the following standards: ASTM E10 and ISO 6506.
 It is recommended that operators have a current copy of the relevant standards, which are updated regularly.

 The Brinell hardness test consists of applying a constant load or force, usually between 187.5 and 3000Kgf, for a specified time (from 10 – 30 seconds) typically using a 2.5 or 10mm diameter tungsten carbide ball (see schematic in the image to your right – Figure 23.3).